 1st Olympiad Bird Nitra 2013 (Category G)

-In Belgium’s most competitive province, the Van Laeres are the undisputed masters.
+In Belgium’s most competitive province, the Van Laeres are established front-runners.

-Latest Masterclass: BE22-4099338 won 1st Provincial Orléans against a massive 7,142 birds.
-This same bird was crowned 3rd Provincial Ace Pigeon Shorter Middle Distance in 2025.
+That same pigeon was crowned 3rd Provincial Ace Pigeon Shorter Middle Distance (2025).

 The System: Why Van Laere Pigeons Are Different